What Is a Defined Benefit Plan?

 A cash balance plan looks similar to 401(k) as both are account based plans.
 Employees can check their account balance and track progress toward their retirement goals.
 But unlike a 401(k), employees don’t contribute directly to the plan.
 The employer retains the investment risk, ensuring the promised interest credits are covered by investment returns regardless of market fluctuations.

 Interest credits in older cash balance plans are typically either a “fixed rate” where the crediting rate is a fixed rate of return or tied to Treasury yields.
 Either of these crediting methods creates avoidable risk and can result in contribution volatility.
-Modern plan designs, such as market return cash balance plans, remove that risk.
+Modern plan designs, such as market based cash balance plans, remove that risk.
 Because assets and liabilities tend to move in lockstep, these plans have predictable and stable costs.

 What Are the Advantages of a Defined Benefit Plan?